Crocodile babies emerging from eggs

 Temperature-Dependent Sex Determination

-The sex of many reptiles, such as snakes and lizards, is determined by sex chromosomes at the time of fertilization.
-The sex of the alligator, on the other hand, is determined by the environment.
-During development, the temperature of the eggs will determine what sex the alligator will be.
+Unlike many reptiles whose sex is determined by sex chromosomes at the time of fertilization, the sex of the alligator is determined by the environment.
+During development, the temperature of the eggs plays a crucial role in determining the alligator’s sex.
 Lower temperatures of 86°F or below will produce a female alligator, while temperatures above 91.4°F will produce a male.
 Temperatures in between will produce both males and females.
-[8]
+This unique feature of alligator biology is a testament to the complexity of nature.

 How Do Baby Alligators Hatch?